bram-janssens/ExplanationQuality/README.md

 To facilitate easy reproduction, we added already folded data sets on rumor detection on COVID19 Tweets.
 Other relevant rumor detection sets can be found [here](https://data.mendeley.com/datasets/m7k4gsffry/1) and [here](https://figshare.com/articles/dataset/PHEME_dataset_for_Rumour_Detection_and_Veracity_Classification/6392078).

 We are glad to answer any potential questions.
-Please contact us through at bram.janssens@ugent.be
+Please contact us via mail at bram.janssens@ugent.be

 ## References